 - 5.3.
 Tenant refusals will be improved by having a rescheduling programme which targets properties when they either become void or whereby an existing tenant who previously refused the works decides to have the work completed. - 5.4.
 A small number of properties have fallen out of compliance due to the 'Cost of Remedy' of repairs.
 An options appraisal will be done on these properties and the Most Satisfactory Course of Action (MSCA) and Net Present Value (NPV) considered. - 5.5.
 Future work programmes will be considered in line with the life cycles of components previously upgraded.
-However, we will be developing a further programme for the following: - Continuing with our roofing & rendering programme - Boiler replacements and servicing - Maintaining the housing investment programme and standard - Developing our decarbonisation strategy (SAP 92+) - Improving 'our offer' to older people - Building more homes through a new affordable Homes Delivery Plan - 5.6.
-We have a robust Governance structure in place which can be found in the Business Plan (Appendix A-D).
+However, we will be developing a further programme for the following: - continuing with our roofing & rendering programme; - boiler replacements and servicing; - maintaining the housing investment programme and standard; - retrofitting our homes and making them more energy efficient; - improving 'our offer' to older people; and

+- building more homes following our commitment set out in the Housing Regeneration and Development Delivery Plan. - 5.6.
+We have a robust Governance structure in place which can be found in the Business Plan (Appendix A-E).
 We report regularly to local members, scrutiny committees, full Council and the Housing Services Advisory Panel (made up of tenants, local members and Council Officers).
 Progress, good news stories and information is provided to tenants in a quarterly 'Tenant 2 Tenant' newsletter/ magazine and we often engage with TPAS Cymru.

-6. Data Collection, Storage and Updating ...
+6. Data collection, storage and updating ...

 - 6.1.
 Prior to the CHS an internal asset management database was developed to produce the programme of works.
 This was populated through an 80% stock condition survey and information received from major works programmes at the time.
 The remaining property data was modelled giving a high level of accuracy to achieve the WHQS. - 6.2.
 We believe that managing housing assets goes beyond just investing in good repair and improvements.
 Asset management is also about reviewing and potentially changing the asset base to end up with the right accommodation in the right location, supported by excellent, flexible services for our tenants.
 It must consider quality and value for money, particularly the whole life of a home and how running costs will affect tenants. - 6.3.
 By applying an effective asset management strategy to our 9,000 plus homes, it will also enable us to meet our legal requirement of maintaining the housing stock in the future. - 6.4.
-We fully recognise that in order to achieve the above we must ensure that: - The right structures, skills, resources, and capacity are in place and are regularly reviewed - Robust stock condition information, data and analysis is in place to drive investment - Our data is further enhanced and regularly validated by feedback from all programmed and cyclical repairs, and maintenance activities - We complete our cost certainty exercise for our overarching 30-year financial plan - 6.5.
+We fully recognise that in order to achieve the above we must ensure that: - the right structures, skills, resources, and capacity are in place and are regularly reviewed; - robust stock condition information, data and analysis is in place to drive investment; - our data is further enhanced and regularly validated by feedback from all programmed and cyclical repairs, and maintenance activities; and - we complete our cost certainty exercise for our overarching 30-year financial plan. - 6.5.
 We use two software systems for data collection and modelling.
 TOTALMobile, is used for job ordering of programmed works, contractor payment and store completion dates.
 We use the data to forecast future investment requirements as well as our overall 30-year business plan.
 Also, we use our Housing Management System (OHMS) to collate and store stock compliancy and other asset data such as adaptations.
-Both systems are legacy systems and we have purchased two new systems (CIVICA CX Assets will replace OHMS functionality and Service Connect will replace TOTALMobile).
+Both systems are legacy systems and we have purchased two new systems which are currently being implemented to manage stock investment.
+CIVICA CX Assets will replace OHMS functionality and Total Connect will replace TOTALMobile.
 Both systems will complement each other.
 This will improve functionality and facilitate more efficient analysis and scenario modelling to inform future investment programmes.

-7. Current Compliance Position...
+7. Current compliance position...